Pantograph (transport): Technical details

 The electric transmission system for modern electric rail systems consists of an upper, weight-carrying wire (known as a catenary) from which is suspended a contact wire.
 The pantograph is spring-loaded and pushes a contact shoe up against the underside of the contact wire to draw the current needed to run the train.
 The steel rails of the tracks act as the electrical return.
 As the train moves, the contact shoe slides along the wire and can set up standing waves in the wires which break the contact and degrade current collection.
 This means that on some systems adjacent pantographs are not permitted.

 A Flexity Outlook LRV with its pantograph raised.
 Note the trolley pole in the rear, which provides compatibility with sections not yet upgraded for pantograph operation.

 Pantographs are the successor technology to trolley poles, which were widely used on early streetcar systems.
 Trolley poles are still used by trolleybuses, whose freedom of movement and need for a two-wire circuit makes pantographs impractical, and some streetcar networks, such as the Toronto streetcar system, which have frequent turns sharp enough to require additional freedom of movement in their current collection to ensure unbroken contact.
 However, many of these networks, including Toronto's, are undergoing upgrades to accommodate pantograph operation.

-Pantographs with overhead wires are now the dominant form of current collection for modern electric trains in city street, main and high speed lines because, although more fragile than a third rail system, they are safer for public (protection by distance), they may also allow higher voltages (especially AC ones) and higher speed.
+Pantographs with overhead wires are now the dominant form of current collection for modern electric trains in city street, main and high speed lines because, although more fragile than a third rail system, they are safer for the public (protection by distance).
+They may also allow higher voltages (especially AC ones) and higher speed.

 Pantographs are typically operated by compressed air from the vehicle's braking system, either to raise the unit and hold it against the conductor or, when springs are used to effect the extension, to lower it.
 As a precaution against loss of pressure in the second case, the arm is held in the down position by a catch.
 For high-voltage systems, the same air supply is used to "blow out" the electric arc when roof-mounted circuit breakers are used.